Special equipment: 10 by 15-inch jelly-roll pan, buttered and lined with buttered parchment

 Yield: 1 (10 by 15-inch) sheet cake

-Recipe courtesy Nick Malgieri, Perfect Cakes, HarperCollins, 2002
+Recipe courtesy of Nick Malgieri, Perfect Cakes, HarperCollins, 2002